monusinghlodhi/getepay-getepe/README.md

   - **Enabled:** Mark this as "Yes" to enable this plugin.

   - **Title:** Test to be shown to user during checkout.
-For example: "Pay using GetePay"
+For example: "Pay using GetePay".

-  - **Checkout Label:** This is the label users will see during checkout, its default value is "Pay using Getepay".
-You can change it to something more generic like "Pay using Credit/Debit Card or Online Banking".

 ## Uninstall OR Rollback to older versions
 To rollback, you will be required to uninstall existing version and install a new version again.
 Following are actions used for rollback & reinstall: